Ectopic Pregnancy Explained: Symptoms and What to Know

 How is Ectopic Pregnancy Diagnosed?

-Early diagnosis is crucial to protect your health and determine the right course of action.
-If you’ve received a positive pregnancy test, the next step is to confirm the pregnancy’s location and viability through medical imaging.
+Early diagnosis of an ectopic pregnancy is crucial to protect your health and determine the right course of action.
+If you’ve received a positive pregnancy test, the next step is to confirm the pregnancy’s location and get an ultrasound to rule out the pregnancy being ectopic.

-If your pregnancy test is positive, our medical team may offer a limited obstetric ultrasound, based on eligibility.
+If your pregnancy test is positive, your medical team may offer a limited obstetric ultrasound, based on eligibility.
 This scan is used to:

-Identifying whether the pregnancy is located inside the uterus is a critical first step in diagnosing an ectopic pregnancy.
+Identifying whether the pregnancy is located inside or outside the uterus is a critical first step in diagnosing an ectopic pregnancy.

 Step 3: Blood Tests and Medical Evaluation

 In some cases, your provider may also monitor your hCG levels through blood tests.
 In a healthy intrauterine pregnancy, hCG levels typically double every 48 hours.
-Slower increases—or declining levels—can be a sign of complications.
+Slower increases or declining levels can both be signs of complications, which are better to know early on.

 A pelvic exam may also be conducted, but it’s usually not sufficient on its own to diagnose an ectopic pregnancy.
-Your provider will combine all available information—symptoms, test results, and ultrasound imaging—to reach a diagnosis.
+Your provider will combine all available information, including symptoms, test results, and ultrasound imaging to reach a diagnosis.

 Ectopic Pregnancy Treatment Options